Use nodal analysis method to solve the circuit and find the power of the – resistor.

 I. Identify all nodes in the circuit.

-The circuit has 3 nodes as shown below.
+The circuit has 3 nodes:

 The node in the middle is connected to 5 nodes and is the node with the largest number of elements connected to it.
 Therefore, we select it as the reference node of the circuit.

-IV.
 If there are dependent sources in the circuit, write down equations that express their values in terms of node voltages.

 The voltage of the dependent voltage source is .
 We should find this value in terms of the node voltages. is the current of the – resistor.
 The voltage across the resistor is .
 You may ask why not .
 Well, that is also correct; the voltage across the resistor is either or depend on which terminal we choose to be the positive one.
 In this circuit, we are going to use this voltage drop to determine .
 We prefer to use simply because is the voltage of the terminal that entering from.
 Therefore, the Ohm’s law can be applied in the simple form of .
 By using the voltage drop , we have